MicrosoftDocs/fabric-docs/docs/enterprise/fabric-operations.md

 ### API for GraphQL

-GraphQL operations represent the requests performed on API for GraphQL items by API clients.
+GraphQL operations are made up of requests performed on API for GraphQL items by API clients.
 The usage for each operation consisting of the time processing a GraphQL request/response is reported in CU processing time in seconds at the rate of ten CUs per hour.

 | Operation          | Description                                                                                        | Item      | Azure billing meter | Type       |
 | ------------------ | -------------------------------------------------------------------------------------------------- | --------- | ------------------- | ---------- |